qlik-oss/gopherciser/docs/settingup.md

   * `reuseUsers`:
       * `true`: Every iteration for each concurrent user uses the same user and session.
       * `false`: Every iteration for each concurrent user uses a new user and session.
 The total number of users is the product of `concurrentusers` and `iterations`.
+  * `onlyinstanceseed`: Disable session part of randomization seed.
+Defaults to `false` if omitted.
+      * `true`: All users and sessions will have the same randomization sequence, only changing if `instance` flag is changed.
+      * `false`: Normal randomization sequence, dependent on both `instance` parameter and current user session.

 ### Example